secondo-database/secondo/Selftest/README.txt

-If results defined in the .examples file are to big they can be stored as nested list in a file named by the following
+If results defined in the .examples file are too big, they can be stored as nested list in a file named by the following
 convention: